Suvanth-Erranki/404-Not-Found-Redirect-UserScript/README.md

 # 404 Not Found Redirect UserScript
-This UserScript detects "404 Not Found" (and similar) errors on webpages and redirects to an work copy on the Wayback Machine if available.
+This UserScript detects "404 Not Found" (and similar) errors on webpages and redirects to an archived copy on the Wayback Machine, if available.

 ## Installation
 Install a userscript manager extension like Tampermonkey or Greasymonkey on your web browser.